kgarza101/new-database-library/README.md

         "pip install requirements.txt"
         "python app.py"

-This should allow the webserver to start, the click to it should be in the terminal.
+This should allow the webserver to start, the link to it should be in the terminal.